 This grant opportunity is part of the above grant program which contributes to the Department of Industry, Science and Resources' (the department) Outcome One: Support economic growth, productivity and job creation for all Australians by investing in science and technology, growing innovative and competitive businesses, industries and regions, and supporting a strong resources sector.
-The department engages with stakeholders to plan and design the grant program to be inclusive and representative of Aboriginal and Torres Strait Islander cultures and in accordance with the Commonwealth Grants Rules and Principles (CGRPs).
+The department engages with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Principles (CGRPs).